Huang Xingguo

-Huang Xingguo (黄兴国 (黃興國, Huáng Xīngguó); born October 1954) was the Mayor of Tianjin, and, between 2015 and 2016, the acting Communist Party Secretary of Tianjin.
+Huang Xingguo (黄兴国 (黃興國, Huáng Xīngguó); born October 1954) was the Mayor of Tianjin, and, between 2015 and 2016, the acting Party Secretary of Tianjin.
 Huang is originally from Zhejiang province, and previously served as party chief of Ningbo, and the party chief of Taizhou.
 In 2016, he was investigated by the Central Commission for Discipline Inspection and subsequently expelled from the Chinese Communist Party for breaking party regulations.
 He was sentenced to 12 years in prison upon being convicted on charges of bribery.

 Early career

 Born in October 1954 in Xiangshan County, Zhejiang Province, he joined the Chinese Communist Party in 1973.
 Between 1983 and 1987, Huang served as the party chief in Xiangshan County.
 He went to Taizhou in July 1987, taking the office of deputy party chief and prefecture commissioner.
 During his time in office, he advocated for Taizhou to become a "prefecture-level city" and Huang earned the title of "Mayor".
 Taizhou's economy developed rapidly during Huang's term.
 It became one of the most affluent cities in the Yangtze River Delta.

 He was appointed to be the secretary-general of the Zhejiang provincial government.
 In January 1998, he was named vice governor of Zhejiang Province, then became the party chief of the city of Ningbo.
 During this time he also entered the ranks of the provincial party leadership, with a seat on the provincial Party Standing Committee, working directly under then-Zhejiang Party Secretary Zhang Dejiang and then, in 2002, under Xi Jinping, who later became party General Secretary.
 In November 2003 Huang was transferred to work in the coastal city of Tianjin as vice mayor.